roetske/Relay-control-motorrunning-motorbike/Alternativeusingvibrationsensor/README.md

 and not using the voltage of the alternator.

 The project is a work in progress.
 I will update working or not.

+# Remarks
+Used relay board with esp8266.
+To my surprise discovered analogue input measuring range esp8266 0-1V.
+Only on nodemcu esp8266 there is a resistordivider onboard that allows you to measure voltages 0-3.3V.